Jazzsw/TDS-Matrixify-Parser/README.md

 When uploading B&M files, it should be noted that it is **Required** that a Shopify Export file is also uploaded along with it.
 This is because B&M files do not include the custom brass finishes that The Door Store offers.
-Thus to update all B&M items on the website, a Shopify Export file is required to calculate the amount that is being charged for the custom finish, for each individual item.
+Thus, to update all B&M items on the website, a Shopify Export file is required to calculate the amount that is being charged for the custom finish for each individual item.

 ## Shopify Export File ##
-This file alone is not used for price updates, and will not produce an output file on its own.
+This file alone is not used for price updates and will not produce an output file on its own.
 These files are used in conjunction with B&M files (as listed above) to use existing Shopify data to calculate the custom finish price for each item and add that differential to the B&M updated price.
-Note that the sheet containing the price data must be called "Products" this is how it will be downloaded by default as per the Matrixify standards, however renaming this sheet will result in the program throwing a format warning. (the program will still execute successfully but throw a warning about undefined SKU values)
+Note that the sheet containing the price data must be called "Products."
+This is how it will be downloaded by default as per the Matrixify standards; however, renaming this sheet will result in the program throwing a format warning.
+(The program will still execute successfully, but throw a warning about undefined SKU values)

 ## Reggio ##
-When uploading Reggio files it is important to note that **ONLY** the "Master Sheet" will be read.
-This is because the styling of the print and retail pricelist get in the way of the data processing.
+When uploading Reggio files, it is important to note that **ONLY** the "Master Sheet" will be read.
+This is because the styling of the print and retail price list gets in the way of the data processing.
 This also means that the sheet with the correct data *MUST* be named "Master Sheet".

 ## Custom ##
 Custom file formats may be added using the "Format Info / Requirements" tab.
-These custom formats however **MUST** use the full SKU as it appears on the Shopify site.
+These custom formats, however **MUST** use the full SKU as it appears on the Shopify site.
 Custom file uploads can not do things such as replace "-PB" with "-C3NL" or concatenate separate pieces of an SKU from different columns.
-This is because the algorithm must understand the format it is reading, and to provide the most possible file types Custom files must adhere to a basic standard.
+This is because the algorithm must understand the format it is reading, and to provide the most possible file types, custom files must adhere to a basic standard.
-NOTE: when adding custom column numbers for sheets remember that hidden columns DO count towards the column number.
+NOTE: When adding custom column numbers for sheets, remember that hidden columns DO count towards the column number.